Skip to main content

 Buddy Levy

-Buddy Levy is the author of more than half a dozen books, including LABYRINTH OF ICE: The Triumphant and Tragic Greely Polar Expedition; CONQUISTADOR: Hernán Cortés, King Montezuma, and the Last Stand of the Aztecs; and RIVER OF DARKNESS: Francisco Orellana’s Voyage of Death and Discovery Down the Amazon.
+Buddy Levy is the author of more than half a dozen books, including EMPIRE OF ICE AND STONE: The Disastrous and Heroic Voyage of the Karluk; LABYRINTH OF ICE: The Triumphant and Tragic Greely Polar Expedition; CONQUISTADOR: Hernán Cortés, King Montezuma, and the Last Stand of the Aztecs; and RIVER OF DARKNESS: Francisco Orellana’s Voyage of Death and Discovery Down the Amazon.
 He is coauthor of NO BARRIERS: A Blind Man’s Journey to Kayak the Grand Canyon and GERONIMO: Leadership Strategies of an American Warrior.
-His books have been published in eight languages.
+His books have been published in a dozen languages and won numerous awards.
 He lives in Idaho.

 Buddy Levy